dwkim78/ASTRiDE/README.md

 ### 5. Test with Crowded Field Image

 The example shown above used a less crowded field image.
-If there are many stars in the field (i.e. crowded field), it is possible that some stars' edge are attached to each other so that recognized as a streak.
-We applied ASTRiDE to a relatively crowded field image to check its results.
+If there are many stars in the field (i.e. crowded field), it is likely that some stars' edges are attached to each other so that being recognized as a streak.
+We applied ASTRiDE to a relatively crowded field image to check how ASTRiDE works for such crowded field image.
 The following images show the results.

  <div align="center">
 <img src="https://github.com/dwkim78/ASTRiDE/blob/master/astride/datasets/images/crowded_field.png">
 [ Streak detection test using the crowded field image ]</div>

 All the three images shown above are automatically generated by ASTRiDE.
-As you can see, ASTRiDE successfully excluded all the stars and detected two very short streaks that are quite hard to be detected even by visual examination.
+As you can see, ASTRiDE successfully excluded all the stars and detected two very short streaks that are quite hard to detect by visual examination.

 ### 6. System Requirement

 Any decent or even old machines can run ASTRiDE as long as the machines are capable of running general Python libraries.
-Runtime for streak detection (i.e. wall-clock time) varies according to the size of fit images and the crowdedness of the image.
-For the two examples shown in the previous sections, it took 0.6 sec and 2.6 sec to detect streaks using Macbook Pro 13'' equipped with 2.7 GHz Intel Core i5, 8 GB memory, and 256 GB SSD.
+Runtime for streak detection (i.e. wall-clock time) varies according to the size of fit images and the crowdedness of the images.
+In the cases of the two examples shown in the previous sections (i.e. less-crowded and crowded images), it took 0.6 sec and 2.6 sec to detect streaks using Macbook Pro 13'' equipped with 2.7 GHz Intel Core i5, 8 GB memory, and 256 GB SSD.

 ### Note